National Museum of Colombia

 The National Museum of Colombia (Museo Nacional de Colombia) is the National Museum of Colombia housing collections on its history, art, culture.
-Located in Bogotá downtown, is the biggest and oldest museum in Colombia.
+Located in the Santa Fe locality of Bogotá, Colombia, it is the largest and oldest museum in Colombia.
 The National Museum of Colombia is a dependency of the Colombian Ministry of Culture.

-The National Museum is the oldest in the country and one of the oldest in the continent, built in 1823.
-Its fortress architecture is built in stone and brick.
-The plant includes arches, domes and columns forming a sort of Greek cross over which 104 prison cells are distributed, with solid wall façade.
-It was known as the Panóptico (inspired by the Panopticon prison) and served as a prison until 1946.
-In 1948, the building was adapted for National Museum and restored in 1975.

 The museum houses a collection of over 20,000 pieces including works of art and objects representing different national history periods.
 Permanent exhibitions present archeology and ethnography samples from Colombian artefacts dating 10,000 years BC, up to twentieth century indigenous and afro- Colombian art and culture.
 Founders and New Kingdom of Granada room houses Liberators and other Spanish iconography; the round room exhibits a series of oleos from Colombia painting history.

-Paintings by masters Débora Arango, Fernando Botero, Enrique Grau, Ignacio Gomez Jaramillo, Santiago Martinez Delgado, Alejandro Obregón, Omar Rayo, Andrés de Santa María, and Guillermo Wiedemann are part of the Permanent Collection.
+History

+Established by an act of Congress on 28 July 1823, the National Museum of Colombia is the oldest museum in the country and one of the oldest in the Americas.

+Building

+Designed by Danish architect Thomas Reed in 1850, but constructed in 1872, the Panóptico was Colombia's largest and most important prison until it was replaced by La Picota prison in 1946.

+After the last prisoners were transferred to the new facilities, the Panóptico underwent two years of restoration and adapted for museum functions, but the inauguration, scheduled for April 9, 1948, had to be postponed due to the riots that occurred in the city following the assassination of the liberal leader Jorge Eliécer Gaitán.
+On 2 May 1948, the building was opened to the public with "three national museums": on the first floor the "Archaeological and Ethnographic Museum", on the second the "Historical Museum" and, on the third, the "Museum of Fine Arts".

+Between 1976 and 1977, the building was partially restored and the permanent exhibition rooms were restructured with educational criteria and a contemporary museographic design.
+The same process was followed in 1980 to accommodate the archaeology and ethnography collections.

+Collection

+Unlike other national museums, the National Museum of Colombia is not divided into different institutions that focus on particular collections.
+For that reason, the museum divides its collection into four main categories: Archeology, art, ethnography, and social history.